-The 2021 Annual General Meeting (AGM) of the Gungahlin Community Council Inc., and December public meeting, will be held in the Gungahlin Club, 51 Hinder Street, Gungahlin commencing at 6.30pm on Wednesday 8 December 2021.
+The 2022 Annual General Meeting (AGM) of the Gungahlin Community Council Inc., and November public meeting, will be held in the Eastlake Gungahlin Club, 51 Hinder Street, Gungahlin commencing at 6.30pm on Wednesday 9 November 2022.
 The AGM will be held first.

-The AGM and meeting will be face-to-face (not online using Zoom).
+The AGM and meeting will be face-to-face.
 As usual the meeting will be live streamed on Facebook via the GCC Facebook page.

 Persons wishing to attend the AGM are strongly encouraged to sign up as a GCC member (it’s FREE!) as only registered members can vote in the event of an election for an executive position.

 Landcare in Gungahlin, Kat McGilp, Ginninderra Catchment Group

 Gungahlin Rural Block 348 – Retirement LivingConcept and Aged Care, Clare Gilligan, PBS Building

 Annual General Meeting

 All executive committee positions will be declared vacant and nominations are now open for the office-bearer positions of President, Vice-President, Secretary, Treasurer, and Public Officer and up to five other Committee Members.

 The GCC is a volunteer organisation that advocates for and on behalf of the district of Gungahlin as outlined in What We Do.